Quinesha/myApp/README.md

 myApp is open-source and released under the [MIT License](LICENSE).

 ## Sources
-this is a list of sources I used formatted in APA style:
+This is a list of sources I used formatted in APA style:

 * GitHub's get started guide: [get started](https://docs.github.com/en/get-started)
 * The articles in the course: [cmda-bt](https://github.com/cmda-bt)